AbdulSamad94/AbdulSamad94/README.md

 # Hi, I'm Abdul Samad Siddiqui! 👋

-## 🚀 About Me
+## About Me
 I am a **Full Stack Developer** with a strong foundation in front-end and back-end development.
 My expertise lies in building scalable web applications using modern technologies.
-I am also diving into Agentic AI-related skills and Python to expand my knowledge in emerging tech fields.
+I am also learning Agentic AI to expand my knowledge in emerging tech fields.

-Email me : **abdulsamadwork109@gmail.com**
+Email: **abdulsamadwork109@gmail.com**

 ## 💻 Tech Stack